Jubilee Hall

 SPLASH is a recognized student organization of the National Association of School Psychologists (NASP), and Student Affiliates in School Psychology (Division 16, School Psychology) of the American Psychological Association (APA).
 SPLASH service activities include participating in: hosting workshops and conferences attracting mental health professional throughout the tri-state area; the Polar Bear Plunge to raise funds for Special Olympics; and bake sales to support SPLASH activities.

-The faculty of the School Psychology Program are seeking applicants who are dedicated to the field of school psychology.
+The faculty seek applicants who are dedicated to the field of school psychology.
 This includes being passionate about working with diverse children, families, and staff in schools and within their respective communities.
 Successful applicants are able to demonstrate their:

 Experience working with students in schools and other settings is highly valued although it is not a requirement for admission to the program.

-All students who are interested in the School Psychology program are required to apply to the master’s in Psychological Studies with a concentration in School Psychology.
+All students who are interested in School Psychology as a field of study are required to apply to the M.A. in Psychological Studies and pursue a concentration in School Psychology.
 Generally, candidates for admission to the master’s program have earned their undergraduate degree in psychology or in a related area (i.e., education) although other undergraduate majors are also considered.

 Code | Title | Hours |